 A Workplace Savings Plan That Works Long-Term

 A workplace saving plan should turn out to be profitable over the long term.
 If your employee decides to go for an investment plan which has its return linked to market conditions, then, there will be short-term volatilities and they may see their capital getting reduced.
 This may freak out many, particularly for those who are not really knowledgeable about investing in markets.

 A good workplace savings plan should be part of a Workplace Financial Wellbeing Program to ensure that the employees will have enough knowledge about personal finance matters, how markets work, what are the risks, and how to reduce those risks, different investment schemes and can make the most informed decision about where to invest.
-There should be fixed return, zero risk plans for someone choosing for such plans as well.
+There should be fixed return and zero risk plans for someone choosing such plans as well.